Interconnectivity Vs Entanglement

 Assumption that an agreement exists when no words have been spoken to arrive at one.

 Unclear expectation setting that results in blame, fighting, and projection.
-A consequence of absent clarity, not malicious intent.
+More often a consequence of absent clarity than of malicious intent.

 Manipulating rather than confronting.